jmpa-io/up-go/README.md

 + 📚 A Go abstraction over the Up Bank API: https://developer.up.com.au/docs.

 !
 This is a WORK-IN-PROGRESS.
 Use at your own risk!

+~ This repository has no ties to Up.
 ```